 It has been shown that a gastric balloon can help people lose up to 30% of their excess weight in the first 6 months.
 However, it is important to note that other weight loss procedures are associated with greater degrees of weight loss.
-In some cases, if your BMI is higher than 35, your surgeon may recommend a different weight loss procedure.
+Therefore, in some cases, if a patient's BMI is higher than 35, their surgeon may recommend a different weight loss procedure.

 Performing a gastric balloon procedure

 Overall, a special tube with a camera at the end travels through the mouth, down the food pipe and into the stomach.
 Attached to the tube is a deflated balloon.
-The tube positions the balloon in the stomach and inflates it with a salt water solution.
+The tube positions the balloon in the stomach and inflates it with a saltwater solution.
 Inflating the balloon with water makes it take up space in the stomach.
 After inflating to the right size, the balloon stays in the stomach.
-The tube then passes up through the food pipe and out through your mouth.
-Your surgeon will discuss the procedure in more detail during your consultation.
+The tube then passes up through the food pipe and out through the mouth.
+The surgeon will discuss the procedure in more detail during the consultation.

-Before you have your procedure, you will need to sign a consent form.
+Before patients have the procedure, they will need to sign a consent form.
 This form provides information about the positives and negatives of the procedure.
 In addition, it describes the main risks and complications that can occur.
-Your surgeon will talk you through this form before you are able to sign it.
-If you have any concerns, feel free to talk your questions through with your surgeon.
-They will be more than happy to answer any queries you have.
-You should make sure that you fully understand what the procedure involves and the risks and complications.
-That way, you can be sure you are making the right decision whether or not to go ahead with the procedure.
+The surgeon will talk through this form before patients can sign it.
+If patients have any concerns, feel free to talk any questions through with the surgeon.
+They will be more than happy to answer any queries.
+Patients should make sure that they fully understand what the procedure involves and the risks and complications.
+That way, patients can be sure they are making the right decision whether or not to go ahead with the procedure.

 Local anaesthetic, with or without sedation, is usually used during this procedure.
-Before you have your procedure you will meet with a specialist doctor called an anaesthetist.
-These doctors specialise in pain relief and comfort during surgery.
-The anaesthetist provides medications to help you feel more comfortable and relaxed.
-Once you have had your anaesthetic, you will be able to have the procedure.
+In addition, the anaesthetist provides medications to help patients feel more comfortable and relaxed.
+Once patients have had their anaesthetic, they will be able to have the procedure.

 There are a variety of gastric balloon products available.
-Although they may vary from clinic to clinic, they are all inserted in a similar way.
+Although they may vary from clinic to clinic, they are all inserted similarly.

 The balloon is put into the stomach via the mouth.
 To do this, an inserting tube attaches to the deflated balloon and is placed into the mouth.
 This tube has a tiny camera on the end and allows the surgeon to direct the tube.
 In addition, it is flexible and thin, allowing it to pass through the food pipe.
 The surgeon gradually advances the tube down your food pipe until it reaches the stomach.
-Special throat spray is applied to the back of the throat to make the process more comfortable.
-Once in the stomach, a salt water liquid immediately fills the balloon.
+The special throat spray is applied to the back of the throat to make the process more comfortable.
+Once in the stomach, a saltwater liquid immediately fills the balloon.
 After inflating to the right size, the balloon floats in the stomach.
-The surgeon removes the tube, out of the food pipe and mouth and the procedure is complete.
+The surgeon removes the tube out of the food pipe and mouth, and the procedure is complete.
 Overall, this process takes from 15-30 minutes.

 After the procedure

-Once you have had the procedure, you will return to the ward to recover.
-During this time, the medical team will monitor you and make sure you aren’t in any pain.
-You may find that your throat is numb or sore and that you feel a bit groggy.
-Generally, you will be able to go home on the same day.
-However, it is unlikely that you will be able to drive.
-Therefore, you should make sure you have transport arranged.
-It is also a good idea to ask a friend or family member to stay with you for the first 24 hours after your procedure.
+Once patients have had the procedure, they will return to the ward to recover.
+During this time, the medical team will monitor the patient and make sure they aren’t in any pain.
+Patients may find that their throat is numb or sore and that they feel a bit groggy.
+Generally, patients will be able to go home on the same day.
+However, it is unlikely that patients will be able to drive.
+Therefore, they should make sure they have transport arranged.
+It is also good to ask a friend or family member to stay with them for the first 24 hours after the procedure.

 A pre-operative consultation is an important part of any procedure.
 Before having a gastric balloon fitted, you will need to meet your surgeon.
-At this meeting, you will discuss a number of different aspects to the procedure.
-This includes discussing why you want to have the treatment, as well as aspects of your medical history.
-The gastric balloon consultation is a chance for you to find out more about the procedure.
-In addition, it will help your surgeon to find out more about you.
-Overall, this will allow you to come to a decision about whether a gastric balloon is the right procedure to help you meet your goals.
+At this meeting, you will discuss several different aspects of the procedure.
+This includes discussing why the patient wants to have the treatment and aspects of their medical history.
+The gastric balloon consultation is a chance to find out more about the procedure.
+In addition, it will help the surgeon to find out more about the patient.
+Overall, this will allow both the patient and the surgeon to decide whether a gastric balloon is the right procedure to help meet the patient's goals.

 The consultation format

 The meeting generally lasts between 45 minutes to 1 hour.
-Your surgeon will ask you about your medical history, any current medications and any previous operations you have had.
-In addition, they will want to find out why you are looking to have a weight loss procedure.
-As part of this they may talk to you about any other methods of weight loss that you have tried in the past.
+The surgeon will ask about the patient's medical history, current medications, and any previous operations.
+In addition, they will want to find out why the patient is looking to have a weight loss procedure.
+As part of this, they may talk about any other methods of weight loss that the patient may or may not have tried in the past.
 Long-term weight loss is a big commitment and can be very challenging.
-Therefore, your surgeon will want to make sure you fully understand what to expect from the operation and follow up care.
+Therefore, the surgeon will want to make sure the patient fully understands what to expect from the operation and follow up care.

-As part of their assessment, your surgeon may have to take some measurements such as your height and weight.
-This is because they will need to work out your BMI.
-Your BMI value helps the surgeon decide whether a gastric balloon is appropriate for you.
+As part of their assessment, the surgeon may have to take measurements such as height and weight.
+This is because they will need to work out the BMI.
+BMI value helps the surgeon decide whether a gastric balloon is appropriate for the patient.
 In some cases, other forms of weight loss surgery may be more suitable for patients with a higher BMI.
-This will be discussed in more detail during your consultation.
+This will be discussed in more detail during the consultation.

 Risks and benefits

-Your surgeon will also discuss the risks and benefits of having a weight loss procedure.
-No procedure is without risk, therefore it is important that you are aware of the potential complications that can occur.
-In doing so, you can be sure you are fully informed before deciding to commit to having a gastric balloon.
+The surgeon will also discuss the risks and benefits of having a weight loss procedure.
+No procedure is without risk; therefore, they must be aware of the potential complications that can occur.
+In doing so, the patient can be sure they are fully informed before deciding to commit to having a gastric balloon.

-Your consultation is an opportunity for you to find out more about a gastric balloon procedure.
-Therefore we advise you to think of any questions that you may like to ask before meeting your surgeon.
-It is a good idea to write these questions down, that way you can be sure you have covered everything you wanted to know.
+The consultation is an opportunity to find out more about a gastric balloon procedure.
+Therefore it's advised to think of questions before meeting the surgeon.
+It is a good idea to write these questions down; that way, patients can be sure they have covered everything they wanted to know.
 There’s no such thing as a silly question.
-Your surgeon will be happy to address any concerns that you may have.
-Remember, they are there for your safety and comfort and will want to know you feel happy about the procedure.
+The surgeon will be happy to address any concerns that the patient may have.
+Remember, they are there for the patient's safety and comfort and want to know you feel happy about the procedure.

-Here are some questions that you might like to ask:
+Here are some questions that a patient might like to ask:

 - Do you think what I want to achieve is realistic?